dahong67/hyper-group-testing/README.md

 Some of the Julia code uses packages installed via its package manager (https://julialang.github.io/Pkg.jl/v1/).
 We give instructions where needed.
 These installations can typically complete within 5-10 minutes.

+## Demo / Instructions for use

+Varies from directory to directory; see `README.md` files within.